 The full sweat guard makes the holster very comfortable and prevents hammers, safeties, slots on slides, and sights from digging into your side.
 Clinger has worked around the limitations of a single clip holster with the large belt clip to provide support , but as with any single clip holster design it still does not distribute the weight like my Crossbreed Supertuck Deluxe’s two broadly spaced clips at 3 and 5-o’clock.
 The one big 1.25” clip does do a pretty great job to deliver comfortable all-day carry.

 Clinger offers the Stinger for pretty much every popular gun model on the market with left or right hand configurations with 15, 30, 0, and low ride cant options.
 Overall this is a great holster design I will end up buying for a lot of pistols.
-For the record, I like the low-ride cant format best, but then again I really like a very low ride carry.
+For the record, I like the low-ride 0-cant format best for compact 10-round or less pistols like the H&K P30SK or Glock G26 and the standard 15-degree format to conceal larger G17, G19, and H&K VP9 sized guns and increase comfort.

 Atom Holster - The Clinger Atom holster is the deep concealment model from the company and allows a shirt to be tucked in over the holster.
 This is a similar tuckable concept to the Crossbreed Supertuck Deluxe and copy Galco King Tuck designs, but the Atom has only one J Hook clip.
 There is a unique J hook which provides a gap for a shirt to be tucked in over the holster.
 I have this Clinger Atom holster for my Walther PPS and Glock 42.
 For deep concealment the simple Atom design can make a small single stack disappear.
 The Stingray is not tuckable, so this is where a trade-off decision has to be made of what your carry intents.